This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If so, you have a right to file an infant skull fracture claim for compensation, both to get compensation for your child and to bring the responsible parties to justice.

 Making a successful claim means proving several vital points.
-The first is that the person or persons you accuse of medical malpractice had a responsibility for your care and the care of your newborn.
+The first is that the person or persons you accuse of medical malpractice have a responsibility for your care and the care of your newborn.

 Next, you have to prove that this person made an error, such as using forceps too forcefully or failing to recognize the need for a Cesarean section to avoid complications.
 You must also prove that the mistake directly caused your child’s skull fracture.